luna404/HeRAMS-UserManual/UserGuide_en.md

 <p align="center">
 	<img src="media/images/icon_info.png" height="20" align="top" alt='info'></img>
-	<i> Please note that the order and the content of dashbaords is customized based on the needs for individual projects.
-Your dashbaord might therefore by substantially different from the example pages displayed below. </i>
+	<i> Please note that the order and the content of dashboards is customized based on the needs for individual projects.
+Your dashboard might therefore by substantially different from the example pages displayed below. </i>
 </p>

 <details>